FEBS | EMBO Women in Science Award

-Each year an individual woman working in the life sciences will be recognised for her exceptional achievements.
-The winner will be honoured at the annual FEBS Congress, where she will receive a grant of €10,000 and present a special plenary lecture.
+Each year an individual woman working in the life sciences will be recognized for her exceptional achievements.
+The winner will be honoured at the annual FEBS Congress, where she will receive a grant of €10,000 and a statuette, and present a special plenary lecture.

 The nominee must be a woman who has made significant contributions to her field of science in the past 5 years.
 The award is generally not meant to be for lifetime achievements.
 The nominee’s research must be based in one of the FEBS or EMBO member countries and in a scientific field covered by FEBS and EMBO, i.e. the life sciences, including medical and agricultural research.